mahynski/pychemauth/docs/index.rst

 * `Dietterich, T., and A. Guyer.
 "The familiarity hypothesis: Explaining the behavior of deep open set methods."
 Pattern Recognition 132 (2022): 108931 <https://www.sciencedirect.com/science/article/pii/S0031320322004125>`_

 These routines offer the most flexible approaches and include alternative boundary construction methods besides ellipses.
 Detecting "new or unusual" objects with AI/ML is often formulated as an outlier detection problem.
 This is a fairly mature field when it comes to feature-vector data for conventional ML/statistical algorithms, but deep learning approaches currently struggle to outperform their other ML counterparts (see the `"Familiarity Hypothesis" <https://www.sciencedirect.com/science/article/pii/S0031320322004125>`_ by Dietterich and Guyer).

 * Outlier detection with `PyOD <https://pyod.readthedocs.io/en/latest/>`_ - This encompasses many different approaches including isolation forests and autoencoders.
+It's API is largely simlar to sklearn and therefore compatible with this ecosystem.

-* Semi-supervised `Positive-Unlabeled (PU) learning <https://pulearn.github.io/pulearn/>`_
+* Semi-supervised `Positive-Unlabeled (PU) learning <https://pulearn.github.io/pulearn/>`_.

 Explanations and Interpretations
 ################################